FailAcademy/learning/adp-london/_daily/_quotes.md

 "All programmers are playwrights and all computers are lousy actors."
 - Anonymous

-If I had eight hours to chop down a tree, I would spend 6 hours sharpening an axe.
+"If I had eight hours to chop down a tree, I would spend 6 hours sharpening an axe."
 - Anonymous

-If you understand what you're doing, you're not learning anything.
+"If you understand what you're doing, you're not learning anything."
 - Anonymous

-Programming languages should be designed not by piling feature on top of feature, but by removing the weaknesses and restrictions that make additional features appear necessary.
+"Programming languages should be designed not by piling feature on top of feature, but by removing the weaknesses and restrictions that make additional features appear necessary."
 - Anonymous

-Programs for sale: Fast, Reliable, Cheap: choose two.
+"Programs for sale: Fast, Reliable, Cheap: choose two."
 - Anonymous

-Ready, fire, aim (the fast approach to software development).
+"Ready, fire, aim (the fast approach to software development).
-Ready, aim, aim, aim, aim ... (the slow approach to software development).
+Ready, aim, aim, aim, aim ... (the slow approach to software development)."
 - Anonymous

-The person who knows HOW will always have a job.
-The person who knows WHY will always be his/her boss.
+"The person who knows HOW will always have a job.
+The person who knows WHY will always be his/her boss."
 - Anonymous

-When a programming language is created that allows programmers to program in simple English, it will be discovered that programmers cannot speak English.
+"When a programming language is created that allows programmers to program in simple English, it will be discovered that programmers cannot speak English."
 - Anonymous

-Why do we never have time to do it right, but always have time to do it over?
+"Why do we never have time to do it right, but always have time to do it over?"
 - Anonymous

 Percy:  You know, they do say that the Infanta's eyes are more beautiful